 While we can jump with glee with postive feedback, it is the negative ones that we devote more time and attention to.
 Why?
 Because this step is necessary if you want to improve.
 If you want to get better, criticism is where you will find your Achilles’ heel – and guard it better than Achilles you should.

-Note that not all comments need to be treated equally – some criticism are to be taken seriously, while others ignored.
+Note that , not all comments need to be treated equally – some criticism is to be taken seriously, while others ignored.
 Understand that you cannot satisfy everyone and it is really pointless to even try.

 Going with the general consensus is good enough and more importantly, don’t let the naysayers paralyze your ability to make a good decision.
 If you have readers that keep coming back, that’s proof that you are doing it right.
 Be careful that you don’t lose sight of the forest for the trees.

 Read Also: How To Turn Criticism Into Inspiration

 The secret to a winning blog or site is sustainability.
 To be able to sustain, a blog must have content that is consistent.
 For that, you need time, and an ‘anchor’.
 ‘Time’ here is self-explanatory.
 You are lying to yourself if you think you can reach the popularity of large sites in less than half the time they took to get there.
 Sometimes you just have to keep at it until you break out of your shell and you see light at the end of the tunnel.

 As for the ship’s anchor, if you were the one who started the blog, that means you are the anchor.
 From the start, the very reason that someone is reading your blog is that they like what you wrote about.
 And that is the same reason they are coming back – for more of the same.

 As you expand your writing team, never lose sight of what your readers are looking for, no matter how many new categories you have introduced to your growing blog.
 While it is essential to test out new waters, in an effort to rake in new readers, don’t forsake the loyal ones, who made you who you are because they gave you a chance.

 Push to improve, never compromise